-Top Hiking Trails in the Litchfield Hills Last Updated: December 2020
+Top Hiking Trails in the Litchfield Hills Last Updated: March 2022

-The southern trail head for the Mattatuck Trail is located in Wolcott’s Peterson Park, just off Route 69.
-Within minutes of the trail, the sounds of the outside world begin to fade, replaced by the babbling of the Mad River.
+The southern trail head for The Mattatuck Trail is in Wolcott’s Peterson Park, just off busy Route 69.
+Within minutes of the trail, however, the sounds of the outside world begin to fade, replaced by the gentle babbling of the Mad River.
 Soon you will find yourself in a natural amphitheater – amidst towering hemlocks, filtered sunlight, tumbling and splashing water and an understory of moss-covered boulders, ferns and mountain laurel.
 If you are adventurous enough to stay on the trail for another five miles, you’ll cross several roads, pass a residential neighborhood and eventually arrive in Buttermilk Falls in Plymouth, one of Connecticut’s great woodland secrets.
 For this 5.7-mile hike, you’ll have to park one car at the beginning and another at the end.

-Macedonia Brook State Park in Kent extends 2,300 acres and crosses over mountains and peaks, giving visitors an opportunity to enjoy various levels of hiking and trekking.
-One of the most popular trails includes the 6.5-mile blue-blazed Macedonia Ridge Trail, which crosses Cobble Mountain (elev.
-1,380 feet) and provides breathtaking views of the Catskill and Taconic mountains.
+Macedonia Brook State Park (pictured above) in Kent extends 2,300 acres and crosses over mountains and peaks, giving visitors an opportunity to enjoy various levels of hiking and trekking.
+One of the most popular trails includes the 6.5-mile blue-blazed Macedonia Ridge Trail, which crosses Cobble Mountain (elevation 1,380 feet) and provides breathtaking views of the Catskill and Taconic mountains.
 While hiking, visitors will encounter numerous babbling springs and streams.

 A hike along the Tunxis Trail in Barkhamsted (4.4 miles out and back) will take you to Indian Council Caves, where you make your way into the woods from busy Route 219 and embark on “a magical romp,” according to Peter Marteka of the Hartford Courant.
 He goes on to say, “After reaching an old woods road, a small staircase brings visitors into a deep evergreen forest, a peaceful oasis among the hardwood trees.
 Here the wind sways the tops of the trees high above as pine needles float down like snowflakes.
 It’s one of those delightful places where you are totally enveloped into the natural world.”
 Sounds sublime, doesn’t it?
 And the elaborate cave system still awaits!